 Non-modifiable Causes

-- Age: Bone density naturally decreases with age
+- Age: Bone density naturally decreases with age, particularly after age 50

 - Gender: Females are more likely to develop osteoporosis than males, especially post-menopause due to lower oestrogen levels, which protect bone density.